 - 2.5 The freehold interest in the property is owned by Punch Partnerships (PTL) Limited. - 2.6 The landowner's representative has submitted an objection to the listing of all properties within their ownership and has set them out in three parts.
 Part one outlines the objection for listing all 20 pubs nominated by Otley Pub Club (19 in Leeds City Council's area with a further one in Harrogate MBC's area as Otley is close to the North Yorkshire border).
 Part two details their objection to the document submitted by Otley Pub Club entitled "Otley Pub Club ACV NOMINATION FORMS FOR ALL THE PUBS IN OTLEY" and the listing of all pubs in the town.
-Part three details their specific objection to the listing of The Bay Horse Inn by addressing statements made in the nomination form. - 2.7 For property or land to be added to the List of Assets of Community Value, the nominator must be able to demonstrate and satisfy all the listing criteria as laid down in the legislation.
-The legislation states that buildings or land with a current use is considered to be of community value if, in the opinion of the authority, there is: - a) an actual current use of the building or other land that is not an ancillary use which furthers the social wellbeing or social interests of the local community, and; - b) it is realistic to think that there can continue to be non-ancillary use of the building or other land which will further (whether or not in the same way) the social wellbeing or social interests of the local community.' - 2.8 For buildings or other land that do not have a current use, the legislation states that land is of community value, if in the opinion of the authority - a) there is a time in the recent past when an actual use of the building or other land that was not an ancillary use furthered the social wellbeing or interests of the local community, and - b) it is realistic to think that there is a time in the next five years when there could be non-ancillary use of the building or other land that would further (whether or not in the same way as before) the social wellbeing or social interests of the local community. - 2.9 It is important to note that if either of the criteria stated at 2.7 or 2.8 is met, then the Council must add the nominated asset to the List of Assets of Community Value.
+Part three details their specific objection to the listing of The Black Bull by addressing statements made in the nomination form. - 2.7 The landowner has been identified and advised of the nomination.
+The letter gives landowners the opportunity to object to the nomination within 14 days from the date of letter.
+To date, the landowner has not submitted any objection to the potential listing and neither have any other interested parties. - 2.8 For property or land to be added to the List of Assets of Community Value, the nominator must be able to demonstrate and satisfy all the listing criteria as laid down in the legislation.
+The legislation states that buildings or land with a current use is considered to be of community value if, in the opinion of the authority, there is: - a) an actual current use of the building or other land that is not an ancillary use which furthers the social wellbeing or social interest of the local community, and; - b) it is realistic to think that there can continue to be non-ancillary use of the building or other land which will further (whether or not in the same way) the social wellbeing or social interests of the local community.' - 2.8 For buildings or other land that do not have a current use, the legislation states that land is of community value, if in the opinion of the authority - a) there is a time in the recent past when an actual use of the building or other land that was not an ancillary use furthered the social wellbeing or interests of the local community, and - b) it is realistic to think that there is a time in the next five years when there could be non-ancillary use of the building or other land that would further (whether or not in the same way as before) the social wellbeing or social interests of the local community. - 2.9 It is important to note that if either of the criteria stated at 2.7 or 2.8 is met, then the Council must add the nominated asset to the List of Assets of Community Value.